becksosa/lan-pgsql-server/README.md

 ## Select "Browse" and navigate to the csv file you want to import
 ![Import CSV](./assets/browseForCSV.png)

-### For the most part, the default settings will be fine - for the movies dataset I changed some of the data types to text because there were data points a high number of characters.
+### For the most part, the default settings will be fine - for the movies dataset I changed some of the data types to text because there were data points with a large number of characters.
 ### If you are using your own dataset you'll just need to be mindful of what data types are appropriate - the menu in the image below is found by clicking "Customize" in the "Tables mapping" section.

 ![Customize Data Types](./assets/customizeDataType.png)